blocknative/web3-onboard/docs/src/routes/docs/[...3]modules/core.md

 You'll need to add some dev dependencies with the following command:

-`npm i --save-dev assert buffer crypto-browserify stream-http https-browserify os-browserify process stream-browserify util`
+`npm i --save-dev assert buffer crypto-browserify stream-http https-browserify os-browserify process stream-browserify util path-browserify`

 Then add the following to your `webpack.config.js` file: